 The two semi-finals of the men's singles in the French International Tennis Championships were played on Saturday in Paris.

-The two semi-finals of the men's singles in the French International Tennis Championships were played on Saturday in Paris.
+Background: The two semi-finals of the men's singles in the French International Tennis Championships were played on Saturday in Paris.
 In one, Adrianno Panatta of Italy won through to the final by beating Eddie Dibbs of the United states.

 SYNOPSIS: The other semi-final was between another American, Harold Solomon - nearest the camera - and Mexico's Raul Ramirez.
 The match was played before an enthusiastic crowd of thirteen thousand, sweltering in temperatures that almost reached a hundred and ten fahrenheit on the centre court.